altibiz/ozds/docs/user/admin/index.md

 # Admin UI documentation

-This section of the documentation describes features and functionalities exposed to the adminstrators of the applicaiton which are usually DevOps developers.
+This section of the documentation describes features and functionalities exposed to the administrators of the application which are usually DevOps developers.